polyfy/polylith/readme.md

 - _Encapsulation_.
 All the implementing namespaces can be changed without breaking the contract.
 - _Replacability_.
 A component can be replaced with another component as long as they use the same interface.

-Now let's continue with the next type of building blocks, _bases_.
+Now let's continue with the next type of building block: _bases_.

 ## Base